Spotify: Acquisitions, podcasting and exclusivity deals

 In November 2020, Spotify announced plans to acquire Megaphone from The Slate Group for US$235 million.
 In March 2021, Spotify acquired app developer Betty Labs and their live social audio app, Locker Room, On 12 May 2021.
 Armchair Expert announced on Instagram that the podcast would be available exclusively on Spotify beginning 1 July, saying they would continue to maintain the same creative control over the show after the move.
 Locker Room was rebranded in June 2021 as Spotify Greenroom, and turned into a Clubhouse competitor.
 The same month, Spotify acquired Podz, a podcast discovery startup.
 Also the same month, Spotify bought the exclusive rights to the Call Her Daddy podcast.
 In November 2021, Spotify acquired audiobook company Findaway, including its publishing imprint OrangeSky Audio.
 In December 2021, Spotify acquired Whooshkaa, a podcast tech company that develops specialized technology that allows radio broadcasters to easily turn their existing audio content into on-demand podcast programming.

 In February 2022, Spotify acquired Chartable and Podsights.
 Both are podcast advertising companies.
-In 2022, Spotify Greenroom rebranded as Spotify Live.
+In 2022, Spotify Greenroom rebranded as Spotify Live, which was subsequently planned to be shut down in April 2023.
 In June 2022, Spotify acquired Sonantic, a synthetic voice and video developer.
-In July 2022, Spotify acquired Heardle, a Wordle-inspired music trivia game, for an undisclosed amount.
+In July 2022, Spotify acquired Heardle, a Wordle-inspired music trivia game, for an undisclosed amount; Heardle was shut down in May 2023.
 In October 2022, Spotify acquired the Dublin-based content moderation startup, Kinzen.
 In 2023, Spotify merged Anchor into their Spotify for Podcasters tool, a rebranding move and to organize its tools for creating, managing, growing, and monetizing their content in one place.
+In November 2024, Spotify for Podcasters was rebranded to Spotify for Creators.
+In November 2025, Spotify acquired music database WhoSampled.